miras-tech/jspeech/README.md

 # JSPEECH: A Multi-Lingual Conversational Speech Corpus
-This corpus contains 1332 hours of conversational speech from 47 different languages.
-This corpus can be used in a variety of studies, created from 106 public chat group the effect of language variability on the performance of speaker recognition systems and automatic language detection.
+This corpus contains 1332 hours of conversational speech from 47 different languages and can be used in a variety of studies.
+Scraped from 106 public chat groups, it allows the study of the effects of device variability, language variability, and speaker and speech variability on the performance of speaker recognition systems and automatic language detection systems.

-It is uploaded in google drive and you can download it after completing the Letter of Consent  [here](https://raw.githubusercontent.com/ajanaliz/important-documents/29dab4024575b73a9a3accc3e45645b3a3941054/Letter%20of%20Consent%20for%20JSPEECH.pdf), and send it to ali.janalizadeh@outlook.com.
+It is uploaded in google drive and you can download it after completing the Letter of Consent  [here](https://raw.githubusercontent.com/ajanaliz/important-documents/29dab4024575b73a9a3accc3e45645b3a3941054/Letter%20of%20Consent%20for%20JSPEECH.pdf), and sending a signed copy along with your Gmail address to ali.janalizadeh@outlook.com.

 ## JSpeech Description